saanchita-paul/inventory-system/README.md

 php artisan key:generate
 php artisan migrate --seed
 ```
-This will also create a default admin user.
+This will also create a default admin user and seed default product.

 ### Step 5: Serve the Application
 ```bash